Dangerous Canine Diseases Linked to Grains in Dog Food (Part 2)

 We also talked about how these unwelcome infestations can be especially abundant in cheap, low quality feed grains.

-I deliberately chose the word “dangerous” here because these molds are capable of producing some of the world’s deadliest natural toxins.
+I used the word “dangerous” here because these molds are capable of producing some of the world’s deadliest natural toxins.

-First, like their cousins (mushrooms and yeasts) molds are members of a family of organisms known as fungi.
+Like their cousins — mushrooms and yeasts — molds are members of a family of organisms known as fungi.

-But unlike mushrooms, molds are completely invisible to the naked eye.
-What’s more, they reproduce by creating even smaller seed-like particles called spores.
+Yet unlike mushrooms, molds are completely invisible to the naked eye.
+What’s worse, they reproduce by creating even smaller seed-like particles called spores.

-OK… as you can imagine, many dogs are allergic to the molds and spores that have now found their way into their daily rations.
+Of course, like humans, dogs can be allergic to the molds and spores that ultimately find their way into their daily rations.1

-But the greatest danger to any pet lies in the possibility of ingesting the poisonous toxins produced by the molds themselves.
+Yet the greatest danger to any pet lies in the potential for ingesting the poisons produced by the molds themselves.

 • Aflatoxin